In What Direction Will Old National Bancorp's (NASDAQ:ONB) Stock Goes From Here? - The Dwinnex

 Insider Transactions:

 Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
-A recent insider transaction in this stock occurred on May 02 when Sander Mark G bought 7,000 shares for $15.31 per share.
-The transaction valued at 107,166 led to the insider holds 387,564 shares of the business.
+A recent insider transaction in this stock occurred on Sep 14 when Brown Thomas Lynn bought 15,000 shares for $16.74 per share.
+The transaction valued at 251,100 led to the insider holds 18,400 shares of the business.

 Valuation Measures: